Gatherings

 Chanting prayers is an ancient practice that Monastics have been participating in for a long time.
 Often times when you visit a monastery you’ll hear a chant that is a step beyond the plain chant, with more melodic tones throughout and possibly accompanying music.
 We choose to plain chant for its simplicity and accessibility.
 Chanting is a way to more intentionally focus on the prayer we’re lifting to God, the words we sing on behalf of the Church.
 After all, it was Augustine who said “those who sing, pray twice” emphasising another dimension of praise we offer to God.

-When we finish praying vespers together, we move into a time of Communion.
-If done virtually, we ask that you come prepared with the elements at the beginning of the hour.
-One of us will lead us into a time of Communion, joining in it together with those present.
+When we finish praying vespers together, we move into a time of Eucharist.
+When you are watching we ask that you come prepared with the elements.
+One of us will lead us through a shared Eucharist liturgy.
+No matter where or when you watch, you will be joining together with each one of us across creation.
+The Eucharist is open to anyone who would like to partake.

 Conversation

 After Communion we spend time in Conversation.
 A topic is presented, relating to an important part of monastic life, or at times more specifically a topic related to one of the points of our Commitment.
 The conversation is introduced with some common ground laid, and then the time is opened up for conversation, generally with a few guiding questions to consider.
-You can participate as much or as little as you’d like, we just ask that you be respectful and honouring to those also participating.
+Listening to the back and forth candid conversation is encouraging and challenging.

 Join us for our next Gathering!